How to Overcome Video Game Addiction

 Do you know someone that is addicted to video games?

 In 2001, Shawn Woolley killed himself.
 The online game, Everquest, was running at the time of his death.
 It was his mother that discovered him dead.
 His mother blamed the game for her son's suicide, while the CEO of Sony disagreed.

 There was no proof that Everquest resulted in his suicide.
 His mother stated he was addicted to the game and his suicide could be due to a possible love interest in the game.
 However, there is no concrete proof that it was the cause.

 Video game addiction may have played a big part.
 Shawn also had a lot of medical issues (mental health and physical), which could have been worsened by the fact he was on his computer all of the time.
 He also stopped working, stopped paying his bills, and stopping interacting with his family.

 Who is to blame?
 That's hard to say.
 His mother tried to get her son help, and it was not Sony's responsibility to ensure people seek help.
 But this is proof that video game addiction is a real issue.

-Shawn's mother founded On-Line Gamers Anonymous to help others addicted to video games in 2002.
+In 2002, Shawn's mother founded On-Line Gamers Anonymous to help others with this addiction

 It's up to the addicted person's friends and family to confront the person about their addiction.
 They have to take responsibility as much as the addicted person.
 They can't just say, "It's only a video game."
 They have to step in and help.